 The Kastler DNA group is a collection of DNA samples from several individuals that are hopefully matched with another in the same family tree, if available.
 The group also shows any clans which were thought to be bound to a particular geographic location, but had migrated at some point in time.

 Regional databases, digitized historical books and sources, directory of software, forums, directory of researchers and groups.
 While there's options for English and French, it's mostly just in German.
 Try the "Metasuche".

 The federal archive is the federal service and inventory for sustainable information management.
 It evaluates, saves, indexes and makes archivable documents available to the Swiss Confederation.
 You can find several search links in the left and right sidebars.
 If you select the option "Online Archives" under "Direct Links" on the right, you will get to a meta search in all archives connected online.
 On the left you can browse and search the available databases and collections.
 Try entering "Kastler" or "Kasteler" in any search to view related content.

 This site contains tools for finding immigration records, census records, vital records, and for dealing with calendars, maps, foreign alphabets, and numerous other applications.
 Some of these tools fetch data from other websites but do so in more versatile ways than the search tools provided on those websites.

 The Königsbach-Stein Kastners are the relatives of the Swabian Kastlers and the Westhoffen Kastlers.
 As proven with DNA testing, it appears that one or more members of the Swabian clan migrated west to Königsbach-Stein.
 From there, they probably went west to Westhoffen in Alsace.
 The top-most ancestor known is Konrad Kastner (*1592).
-One interesting fact is that there is a Conrad Kastler (*1592), who is the top-most ancestor known in the Westhoffen family tree.
+One interesting fact is that there is also a Conrad Kastler (*1594), who is the top-most ancestor known in the Westhoffen family tree.
 Whether this is the same person is unknown.